rollerworks/search/Resources/doc/Doctrine/orm/where_builder.rst

 .. note::

-    Conversions can only be set on the $whereBuilder, not the CacheWhereBuilder.
+    Conversions can only be set on the $whereBuilder, not the ``CacheWhereBuilder``.

 Doctrine Query Language
 ~~~~~~~~~~~~~~~~~~~~~~~

-If you want to use the Doctrine Query Language instead of NativeSql,
+If you want to use the Doctrine Query Language instead of Native SQL,
 the procedure is slightly different.

 You **must** set the Alias mapping and provide an ORM Query object.